ak-asu/web-dev-skill/.github/steps/9-state-management.md

 - **Best Practices**: Encourages standard patterns, avoiding common pitfalls.
 - **Efficiency**: Streamlines development, letting you focus on app logic.

-For your portfolio, Redux Toolkit makes it easier to manage theme toggKits and project data, aligning with the [Redux Toolkit Documentation](https://redux-toolkit.js.org/).
+For your portfolio, Redux Toolkit makes it easier to manage theme toggles and project data, aligning with the [Redux Toolkit Documentation](https://redux-toolkit.js.org/).

 ## 4. Setting Up Redux Toolkit in Your Project